 Meet The Team

 Duke Amos graduated from the University of Louisiana at Lafayette with a Bachelor of Arts in Political Science before attending the Thurgood Marshall School of Law.
 As a second-generation attorney Duke Amos grew up around the law.
 He was born in it and developed in it.
 He is a trial attorney and he has a passion for helping others.
 His passion for the law led him to found the Amos Law Firm, where he practices personal injury law, tenant and eviction law, and real estate law.
 In his spare time, Duke is also co-founder of Suits for Success, a non-profit mentorship program that engages seniors in high school and provides them with a suit upon completion of the program.
-In all, Duke is thrilled to use his expertise with the Harris County Black Lawyers Association.
+In all, Duke is thrilled to use his expertise with the Harris County Black Attorneys Association.

 A'drianna M. Agbarakwe